awslabs/aws-lambda-rust-runtime/README.md

 Alternatively, you can build a Rust-based Lambda function in a [docker mirror of the AWS Lambda provided runtime with the Rust toolchain preinstalled](https://github.com/rust-serverless/lambda-rust).

-Running the following command will start a ephemeral docker container which will build your Rust application and produce a zip file containing its binary auto-renamed to `bootstrap` to meet the AWS Lambda's expectations for binaries under `target/lambda_runtime/release/{your-binary-name}.zip`, typically this is just the name of your crate if you are using the cargo default binary (i.e. `main.rs`)
+Running the following command will start an ephemeral docker container, which will build your Rust application and produce a zip file containing its binary auto-renamed to `bootstrap` to meet the AWS Lambda's expectations for binaries under `target/lambda_runtime/release/{your-binary-name}.zip`.
+Typically, this is just the name of your crate if you are using the cargo default binary (i.e. `main.rs`):

 ```bash
 # build and package deploy-ready artifact